duncdrum/DexCharts/README.md

 #### Quantize Scale

+Quantize scales are a variant of linear scales with a discrete rather than continuous range.
+The input domain is still continuous, and divided into uniform segments based on the number of values in (the cardinality of) the output range.
+The mapping is linear in that the output range value y can be expressed as a linear function of the input domain value x: y = mx + b.
+The input domain is typically a dimension of the data that you want to visualize, such as the height of students (measured in meters) in a sample population.
+The output range is typically a dimension of the desired output visualization, such as the height of bars (measured in pixels) in a histogram.

 | Option      | Default  | Description |
 | ----------- |:-------- | -----------:|
 | domain      |          | |